Updated 12 May 2022

 1. Infrastructure security

-Our platform is deployed on Google Cloud Platform ("Cloud Service Provider"), allowing us to take advantage of the same secure-by-design infrastructure, built-in protection and global network that Google uses to protect your information, identities, applications, and devices.
+Our platform is deployed on Amazon Web Services ("Cloud Service Provider"), allowing us to take advantage of the same secure-by-design infrastructure, built-in protection and global network that Amazon use to protect your information, identities, applications, and devices.
 Security measures in place at our cloud service provider, include:

 - Employee background checks